vippsas/vipps-login-api/api-guide/app-integration.md

 # App integration

+App integrations are currently based on using browsers.
+An app integration flow without the use of browsers is on the backlog but prioritization is uncertain, please contact us if you're interested.

 You can enable automatic switch of users back to the merchant app, from the Vipps app.

 This flow is designed to be used with apps.
-It requires that the app initiate Vipps Login in an external browser that is opened within the app, as described in [Using Vipps Login in native applications](../important-information.md#using-vipps-login-in-native-applications).
+It requires that the app initiate Vipps Login in an external browser that is opened within the app, as described in [Using Vipps Login in native applications](important-information.md#using-vipps-login-in-native-applications).
 You should not use web views.

 The merchant must specify the app URI, where the user will be returned after completing the confirmation in the Vipps app.